Busedame/pipex/README.md

 with errno set to indicate the cause of error.

 The catch about `execve()` is that it takes over the whole process.
 Once we call the function once, our process ends, because a different program takes over.
 This would have been excellent if we only wanted to execute one command.
-In the context of Pipex, two commands are getting executed.
+However in the context of Pipex, two commands are getting executed.
 How can we work around this, when `execve()` takes over the whole process?